The major theories of international relations

-Theories of international relations provide a framework for analyzing situations involving interactions between different international actors or the corresponding phenomenon emerging from the decisions and actions of these actors.
-There are three major theories in international relations, each with its unique core assumptions.
+The theories of international relations provide a framework for analyzing situations involving the interactions between different state actors and non-state actors or the phenomenon arising from the decisions and actions of these actors.
+There are three major theories in international relations.
 These are realism, liberalism, and constructivism.
-Note that the aforementioned theories also correspond to schools of thought in international relations theory because each of them has its own particular group of adherents who have further introduced, developed, and used derivative theories.
+Each has its core assumptions.
+These theories also correspond to the schools of thought in international relations because each of them has its group of adherents who have introduced, developed, and used derivative theories.
+Understanding the different theories of international relations is akin to having a set of different lenses and tools from which one can understand the complex relationships and interactions among international actors and the consequences arising from these interactions.

 Three Major Theories of International Relations